ring-lang/ring/README.md

 ## 🔍Transparent Implementation

-Ring comes with transparent implementation.
-We can know what is happening in each compiler stage and what is going on during the run-time by the Virtual Machine
+Ring comes with a transparent implementation.
+We can know what is happening in each compiler stage and what is going on during runtime by the Virtual Machine.

 Example: